Nenagh

+Nenagh was the county town of the former county of North Tipperary.
+It became the second-largest urban centre in the amalgamated county, with a population of 9,895 in 2022.
+The town is in a civil parish of the same name.

 Geography

-Nenagh, the largest town in northern County Tipperary, lies to the west of the Nenagh River, which empties into Lough Derg at Dromineer, 9 km to the north-west, a centre for sailing and other watersports.
+Nenagh, the largest town in northern County Tipperary, lies to the west of the Nenagh River, which empties into Lough Derg at Dromineer, 9 km to the north-west, a centre for sailing and other water sports.
 The Silvermine Mountain range lies to the south of the town, with the highest peak being Keeper Hill (Sliabh Coimeálta) at 694 m.
 The Silvermines have been intermittently mined for silver and base metals for over seven hundred years.
 Traces of 19th century mine workings remain.

 The area has a mild climate, with the average daily maximum in July of 19 °C and the average daily minimum in January of 3 °C.

 History

-Nenagh is located in the Barony of Ormond Lower which was the traditional territory of the O'Kennedys prior to the Norman invasion of Ireland.
+Nenagh is in the Barony of Ormond Lower, which was the traditional territory of the O'Kennedys before the Norman invasion of Ireland.
 This land was included in the grant made by King John of England to Theobald, the eldest son of Hervey Walter of Lancashire, England.
 Theobald was subsequently appointed "Chief Butler of Ireland".